 See “Holds” section for information that may prevent registration.

-You can still make changes to your schedule up through the end of Add/Drop week which is typically the first week of classes; note that this week varies depending on whether the course is a 16 week course or an 8 week course.
+You can still make changes to your schedule up through the end of Add/Drop week which is typically the first week of classes; note that this week varies depending on whether the course is a 16-week course or an 8-week course.
 Once the Add/Drop week has ended, you are no longer able to add a first 8 weeks course or a 16 weeks course and you are no longer able to drop a course.
 You can, however, withdrawal from a course.
 A withdrawal means that the course will appear on your transcript with a grade of “W” but the grade does not impact your GPA.
-There is a deadline by which you must submit the Individual Course Withdrawal Form, please see the Academic Calendar for the exact date.
+There is a deadline by which you must submit the Registration Change Form, please see the Academic Calendar for the exact date.

-*Note: You should consult your Academic/Compass Advisor prior to submitting an Individual Course Withdrawal from to make sure you are aware of the academic, athletic, and financial consequences of doing so.
+*Note: You should consult your Academic Advisor prior to submitting an Individual Course Withdrawal from to make sure you are aware of the academic, athletic, and financial consequences of doing so.